Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Numerical results

 \subsection{Coverage over a spatial region}

-In this section, we investigate the performance of the operational method over the spatial grid of $8 \times 8$ soundings shown in Figure~\ref{fig:locations_lamont_spatial_201510_v2}.
-The size of this region is approximately 8~km in the cross-track direction and 16~km in the along-track direction.
+In this section, we investigate the performance of the operational method over a spatial grid of $8 \times 8$ soundings near Lamont, OK.
+The size of the region is approximately 8~km in the cross-track direction and 16~km in the along-track direction.
 We generate spatially correlated state vectors $\bm{x}(\bm{s}_i)$ and expected radiances $\bm{K}\bm{x}(\bm{s}_i)$ over the grid as described in Section~\ref{subsec:numerical_data}.
 We then investigate the bias of the operational point estimates and the pointwise coverage of the operational 95\% intervals over the grid.
 To do this, we can simply use the closed-form expressions \eqref{eq:operational_bias} and \eqref{eq:operational_coverage} at each sounding location.
 Since both the bias and the coverage of the operational method are functions of the state vectors $\bm{x}(\bm{s}_i)$, these properties inherit the spatial dependence between the state vectors and will hence exhibit spatially correlated patterns.

-We investigate in detail two $\{\bm{x}(\bm{s}_i) : i=1,\ldots,64\}$ realizations over the grid: one that has a mixed pattern of both under- and overcoverage and another that has undercoverage for the entire grid.
-Figure~\ref{fig:operational_grid_coverage_763} shows the coverage pattern for the first case, in which the coverage systematically changes from overcoverage to undercoverage when moving from the northwest corner of the grid to the southeast corner.
-The reason for this can be seen from the bias pattern in Figure~\ref{fig:operational_grid_bias_763} which shows that the overall positive bias has a systematic gradient across the region so that the bias is larger in the southeast corner and smaller in the northwest corner.
-Figure~\ref{fig:operational_spatial_coverage_v2_seed125} shows the coverage pattern for the second case where the state vector realizations are such that all 64 intervals across the region have coverage below the nominal value.
-This is caused by a systematic large positive bias throughout the region as shown in Figure~\ref{fig:operational_spatial_bias_v2_seed125}.
+The observed patterns depend on the specific $\{\bm{x}(\bm{s}_i) : i=1,\ldots,64\}$ realization over the grid.
+Figure~\ref{fig:operational_grid_coverage_763} shows the coverage pattern for a case in which the coverage systematically changes from overcoverage to undercoverage when moving from the northwest corner of the grid to the southeast corner.
+The reason for this can be seen from the bias pattern in Figure~\ref{fig:operational_grid_bias_763} which shows that the overall positive bias has a systematic gradient across the region so that the bias is larger in the southeast corner and smaller in the northwest corner, which then affects the coverage as described in Equation~\eqref{eq:operational_coverage}.
+It is also possible to observe undercoverage over the entire grid.
+Figure~S9 in the Supplement \cite{Patil2021Supp} shows the coverage and bias patterns for a case where the state vector realizations are such that all 64 intervals across the region have coverage below the nominal value due to a systematic large positive bias throughout the region.